Giant Rabi splitting in metallic cluster-cavity system: Introduction

-Coupling of zero dimensional (0D) quantum system to a single photon mode, which forms the subject of cavity Quantum Electrodynamics (cQED), is of particular importance from this point of view, because of potential application of cQED to quantum information processing \cite{imamoglu99a,bennett00a,Johne2008}.
-In the domain of the condensed matter, the system which recently attracted particular attention consists of a Quantum Dot (QD) coupled to a single microcavity mode \cite{andreani99a,reithmaier04a,yoshie04a,peter05a,kaliteevski07a}.
-The material excitations in the QD are excitons, that is, bound electron-hole pairs.
-Owing to their spatial confinement and energy level discretization, they can be brought in strong coupling with the single mode of a microcavity, such as that offered by a pillar (etched planar cavity)\cite{reithmaier04a}, the defect of a photonic crystal \cite{yoshie04a} or the whispering gallery mode of a microdisk \cite{peter05a,kaliteevski07a}, among others.
-In Refs.~[\onlinecite{reithmaier04a,yoshie04a,peter05a}], such structures have demonstrated Rabi doublet in their optical spectra, which characterises the mode anticrossing that marks the overcome of dissipation by the coherent exciton-photon interaction.
-The characteristic values of Rabi splitting for QDs are typically of the order of 10-100 $\mu eV$, which is 3-4 orders of magnitude smaller that for the planar microcavities with quantum wells.
-The small value of the Rabi splitting makes the achievement of the regime of strong coupling in 0D systems technically complicated task and limits the possibilities of its practical implementations.
+Coupling of a zero-dimensional (0D) quantum system to a single photon mode which forms the subject of cavity Quantum Electrodynamics (cQED), is of particular importance from this point of view due to potential application of cQED to quantum information processing \cite{imamoglu99a,bennett00a,Johne2008}.
+In the domain of the condensed matter, the system which recently attracted particular attention consists of a quantum dot (QD) coupled to a single microcavity mode \cite{andreani99a,reithmaier04a,yoshie04a,peter05a,kaliteevski07a}.
+The material excitations in the QD are excitons - bound electron-hole pairs.
+Owing to their spatial confinement and energy level discretization, they can be brought in strong coupling with the mode of a microcavity: if a resonant absorber of light is embedded in a microcavity it results in a new regime of mixed light modes.
+The condition of the strong coupling of the absorber and the cavity is that the light-matter interaction- induced splitting, known as the Rabi splitting, is greater than the spectral linewidths (inverse lifetimes) of both the photon and exciton modes.
+There exists many examples besides QDs, such as: a pillar (etched planar cavity)\cite{reithmaier04a}, the defect of a photonic crystal \cite{yoshie04a} or the whispering gallery mode of a microdisk \cite{peter05a,kaliteevski07a}, among others.
+In Refs.~\cite{reithmaier04a,yoshie04a,peter05a} such structures have demonstrated Rabi doublet in their optical spectra which characterises the mode anticrossing that marks the overcome of dissipation by the coherent exciton-photon interaction.
+The characteristic values of Rabi splitting for QDs are typically of the order of 10-100 $\mu$eV which is 3-4 orders of magnitude smaller than for the planar microcavities with quantum wells as an active region.
+Small value of the Rabi splitting makes achievement of the regime of strong coupling in 0D systems technically complicated task and limits possibilities of its practical implementations.